-There is an idea that freedom is the grand prize for having healed all psychological wounds, dissolved all conditioning and having worked through all ‘negative’ patterns of behaviour.
+There is an idea that freedom is the grand prize for having healed all psychological wounds, dissolved all conditioning, and worked through all ‘negative’ patterns of behaviour.
 But is that really what freedom is?

-This is not a rejection of life, on the contrary.
-When we see that nothing can threaten or contain who we truly are, all is welcome.
-And that includes our world of definitions as well as feelings of fear, anxiety, sadness and discomfort.
-Even resistance to that welcoming and the sense of contracting back down into a limited ‘me’ is welcome too!
+This is not a rejection of life: on the contrary.
+When we see that nothing can threaten or contain our essential nature, all is welcome.
+And that includes our world of definitions too, as well as feelings of fear, anxiety, sadness and discomfort.
+Even resistance to that welcoming and the sense of contracting back down into a limited ‘me’ is also welcome!

-The paradox is (and isn’t there always a paradox) that as a by-product of this openness, this total immersion, this unconditional honouring of life there can be a transformation, there can be falling away of the patterns and activities that require the belief in the mythical ‘me’ for their lifeblood.
+The paradox is (and isn’t there always a paradox) that as a by-product of this openness, this total immersion, this unconditional honouring of life, there can be a transformation, there can be falling away of the patterns and activities that require the belief in the separate ‘me’ for their lifeblood.
 This is the ultimate healing.

 Then, just as the rising sun dissolves the shadows of the night, this understanding gradually spreads into all areas of our experience, ever deepening, ever enlightening, ever celebrating this wondrous miracle of being.